 To add the dynamic text:

 There are lots of others types of dynamic text to choose from when creating your own effects.

 You'll see the text is in the middle of the frame.
 To fix this, change the Size values.
 Click in each of the boxes and select Fill Width and Fill Height to make the text the same width as the canvas:

 Next to Pinning, pin the text to the top, bottom and both sides of the canvas.
 Pinning the text will mean it always maintains the same distance from the canvas's border.

 Now we'll make the color of the frame change in response to a tap on the screen of the device.

 You've already created the frame_color_mat patch.
 Create the other 3 patches by right-clicking anywhere in the Patch Editor, and choosing them from the menu.
 Select:

-You'll add the colors to the Option Picker To do this, you'll need to change the Type to Color:
+You'll add the colors to the Option Picker.
+First change the Option Picker's data type to Color:

-To add the colors, click the input circles in the Option Picker.
-Choose a color for each one.
+To add the colors, click the squares in the Option Picker.
+Choose a color for each one from the menu:

 You can test the effect in the Simulator, by clicking the gear and selecting Simulate Touch: